-Have children place objects ABOVE, BELOW, TO THE RIGHT, TO THE LEFT (laterality), NEXT TO (etc.) each other.
+Have children place objects ABOVE, BELOW, TO THE RIGHT, TO THE LEFT (laterality) and NEXT TO (etc.) each other.

-Ask the child to write (with a washable marker) the colour of an image above or below it.
+Ask the child to write (with a washable marker) the color of an image above or below it.

-Counting and Colours
+Counting and Colors

-Ask children to count the animals, how many have wings, how many BiMoo logos are on the tablecloth, etc.
+Ask children to count the animals, how many have wings, how many BiMoo logos are on the tablecloth or the placemat etc.